 The expected completion date for “The Secret Marathon” is 2019.

 WHAT'S THE LONG TERM GOAL FOR THE FILM?

 Our goal is to see this film live on after film festivals and screenings as an educational resource.
 We would like to develop a film study for students that allows them to explore issues of equality and gender as well as thinking about the kinds of health and fitness goals they would like to set for themselves.
 It is our hope that the film will inspire the next generation to be leaders who are passionate about making the world a place where everyone is free to run.

 We are excited to be partnered with The Marathon of Afghanistan and the charity Free to Run who uses the power of sports to help women and girls overcome the harmful effects of conflict and discrimination.
-A portion of the profits of the film will go to their continued work in Afghanistan.
 To learn more about Martin's efforts to raise money for athletic facilities in Bamian click here.

 An update to our community

 To our partners, those who have donated, our community, and to all of those interested in seeing the incredible story of the marathon of Afghanistan and the women that run in it.
 We would like to give you a little update on why the film won’t be coming out in 2018 as we had originally hoped, but will instead be finished in 2019, at which point we will be applying for film festivals around the world.

 The journey of this film has had many ups and downs, twists and turns, setbacks and leaps forward, both for the filmmakers and those documented.
 Earlier this year we were on track to having a short film (44 minutes) ready in time to apply for film festivals.
 It was at this time that we heard about some on going threats and dangerous situations that some of the people in the film are experiencing.
 While these situations are unrelated to the film itself, the safety of our friends, colleagues, and those documented is our highest priority.
 So after much discussion, and at their request, we have removed some stories from the film.